 Any electronic medium that is intended for use by the general public may allow access as long as the medium does not allow unauthorized posting and modification of the official information.

 All files downloaded from the Internet, all data received from outside sources, and all content downloaded from portable memory devices must be scanned with current virus detection software.
 Immediately report any viruses, malware, tampering, or other system breaches to the person in charge of the Location.

 Back up critical information periodically onto backup storage.
-Store backed up information in a safe place that is available for recovery in case of a loss of the original information.
+Store backed-up information in a safe place or the cloud that is available for recovery in case of a loss of the original information.
 Depending on the complexity of a Location's information systems, a detailed disaster recovery plan may need to be developed.

-Protect computer networks and physical hardware from unauthorized use.
+Protect computer networks, physical hardware and backup media from unauthorized use.
 Both local physical access and remote access must be controlled.

-Complete archdiocesan information is accessible exclusively through ACES and all employees, clergy and similar users are encouraged to obtain and use an ACES account as their preferred business account.
+Complete archdiocesan information is accessible exclusively through the Archdiocesan Community Email Services (ACES) and all employees, clergy, volunteers and similar users are encouraged to obtain and use an ACES account as their preferred business and ministry account.

 Electronic or Digital Signatures

 Locations wishing to reduce their use of paper forms may choose to rely on electronic forms for applications, registrations, acknowledgments of receipt, contractual agreements, etc. When deciding to use electronic forms, locations should keep in mind that editing software can enable users to make changes, which may compromise the integrity of the documents.